 Images have the power to bridge communication breakdowns, bring awareness and understanding where there was once harsh judgment, incite compassion and trigger memory and meaning all in one fell swoop.
 And these things churn us inside as people to the point of change sometimes.
-It is a huge responsibility and an honor to freeze time and share it with the world in this way.

 I see my camera as a tool I use to reflect back to the world all its magic and beauty.
 Photography is a service, I offer you my way of noticing so that it might put a smile on your face, a feeling in your heart and remembrance that you are made of infinite possibility.